hewford/word-search-kata-remastered/README.md

 ## === ASSUMPTIONS ===

-#### 1. The board input will be one long string that will need to be transformed into a sqaure board.
+#### 1. The board input will be one long string that will need to be transformed into a square board.

 -   The input values were created from the website: <http://puzzlemaker.discoveryeducation.com/WordSearchSetupForm.asp>